Rojava–Islamist conflict: Merger with Iraqi campaign

 Iraqi Kurdish Peshmerga fighters, with the aid of troops from the Syria-based Kurdish Democratic Union Party (PYD), took control of the Rabia border crossing between the two countries, marking the first major battle to straddle both.
 On 31 October, Iraq-based Peshmerga troops crossed into Syria via Turkey to aid in the defense of the border city of Kobane.

 2015

 January–December

-The war dragged on, as both ISIS and the YPG gained and lost territory to each other, other rebel groups and loyalists.
+The war dragged on, as both IS and the YPG gained and lost territory to each other, other rebel groups and loyalists.
 YPG successes alarmed the Turks, who threatened invasion.
 In June, militants attacked Kobanî, killing over 200 people in gun battles.

 Nusra-YPG clashes

 On 31 July 2015, clashes erupted between YPG and al-Nusra forces in the south of the Efrin Canton, targeting the town of Cindires.

 On 26 September 2015, clashes erupted between YPG and al-Nusra forces in the YPG-held district of Sheikh Maqsood.
 The clashes resulted in YPG forces advancing and capturing Castello Road, a key rebel supply line in the rebel-held Eastern Areas of Aleppo city.
 Tensions continued after the YPG allegedly violated clauses of a truce with the rebels concerning Castello Road.
 On 1 October Nusra forces again attacked YPG positions in Sheikh Maqsood; however this was repelled, with the YPG remaining in control of the key rebel supply route.

 Clashes between YPG-Al Nusra were renewed in the vicinity of Sheikh Maqsood on 3 October, with Al Nusra suffering 15 casualties.